lchanaudjr/Docker-Containers/README.md

-THis project cantains all the necessary dockercompose files for setting up the folowing:
+THis project contains all the necessary dockercompose files for setting up the folowing:

 1.**Wekan-** Open source personal Jira board to track thing like personal projects wedding planning.<br />
 2.**PiHole-** Network wide add blocking with DNS proxy.<br />